Azure/azure-openapi-validator/CONTRIBUTING.md

   given in [`How to deploy your changes`](#how-to-deploy-your-changes).
 1. You are now ready to submit your PR.
 1. After your PR ise merged, most likely you will want to read [`How to deploy your changes`](#how-to-deploy-your-changes) to verify they got deployed.

+# New linter rule promotion strategy

+1. Merge new rules to main.
+As a result, they show up in the Staging LintDiff pipeline.
+1. Review Staging LintDiff pipeline build logs to see if the rules work correctly.
+1. Once you verify the rules work correctly, roll them out to the production pipeline following the process defined in [How to deploy your changes](#how-to-deploy-your-changes).
+1. If after promoting the rule you find it is not behaving correctly, disable it via the process defined in [How to disable or enable existing Spectral rules](#how-to-disable-or-enable-existing-spectral-rules).

 # How to deploy your changes